 *4 – If you’re still unsure, document the master password, seal it into an envelope, and lock it up in your home safe or safety deposit box.

-My Password Manager is loaded on my work PC, laptop, and my phone.
-I have folders for both business and personal logins.
-This way, I can easily access my passwords anytime, anywhere.
+Load your Password Manager program on your work PC, laptop, and phone.
+Create separate folders for business and personal logins.
+Now you can easily access your passwords anytime, anywhere.

 Which One Do I Use?

 Many Password Manager programs are free to use – some are subscription-based.
 We like the Open-source variety, as users and developers from across the globe constantly collaborate to improve the program code and functionality.

 Beware of browser-based ‘password-memorizing’ programs.
 Internet browsers (Chrome, Firefox, etc.) are basically software programs which are a target for hackers.
 Instead, we recommend a stand-alone software, such as Password Safe, which stores the password database on your computer and has an official phone app.

 Just download the program (make sure it’s from an official website), install, and begin listing your logins!
 You can easily create groups, such as personal, business, banking, insurance, social, etc. This helps to organize your login credentials.

 Each password record allows for the destination URL (such as Gmail.com), the username (such as email@example.com) and the password.